- Windows 11’s Search indexing was turned off error will affect your performance.

 - Press Windows + R to open Run, type services.msc in the text field, and click OK.

 - Next, double-click the Windows Search service.

-- Click OK to exit the window.
+- Finally, click OK to save the changes and exit the window.

 - Repeat the steps above to enable and start the Background Tasks Infrastructure Service and Remote Procedure Call services if required.